 On Blues Traveler's latest record, Cover Yourself, the band reworks 11 of their own hits.
 John Popper and company visited our studios in December, with a sound so great that we decided it was worth another listen.

-ALISON STEWART, host:
+ALISON STEWART, Host:

 Let's take a trip to the BPP Jukebox.
 A few months back, Blues Traveler's John Popper and Chan Kinchla came by our studios.
 By the way, our first guest who came to us directly from the Howard Stern show, but I digress.
 They chatted and performed from an album of covers of their own songs.
 How Meta?
 Blues Traveler, straight from the BPP Jukebox.
 Someone pass me a quarter, please.

-And if I'm reaching you, don't you feel guilty...
+JOHN POPPER: And if I'm reaching you, don't you feel guilty...

 STEWART: That was John Popper and Chan Kinchla of Blues Traveler doing "Reach Me," right here in the BPP studios back in December.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.